DMister01/rusty/README.md

 ## Overview

-The Pump-Fun Sniper Bot is designed to interact with the Solana blockchain, purchasing newly minted coins and managing them, based on our replication of orcACR...'s strategy.
+The XO Sniper Bot is designed to interact with the Solana blockchain, purchasing newly minted coins and managing them, based on our replication of orcACR...'s strategy.

 ![Bot Startup](images/bot-running.jpg)
 ## Configuration